 You might have seen packets of mushrooms sold in the vegetable market.
-You may have also seen fluffy umbrella-like patches growing in moist soils or on rotting wood during the rainy season (Fig. 1.7).
+You may have also seen fluffy umbrella-like patches growing on rotting wood during the rainy season (Fig. 1.7).
 Let us find out what type of nutrients they need to survive and from where they get them.